AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/integrating/aep.md

 ### Build and deploy the updated AEM project

-To make sure the above package installation, code, and config changes are correct, re-build and deploy the updated AEM Commerce project using the following Maven command: `$ mvn clean install -PautoInstallSinglePackage`.
+To make sure the above package installation, code, and config changes are correct, re-build, and deploy the updated AEM Commerce project using the following Maven command: `$ mvn clean install -PautoInstallSinglePackage`.

 ## Experience Platform setup {#aep-setup}